William-Dbt/badminton-tournament_managment/README.md

 - **MATCH**, it will start a match or finish one, the program ask for name of a player in active match, if no one is started it will try to start one.
 - **INFOS**, it shows the matches in progress and the players waiting list.
 - **JOUEUR**, it allows you to add or remove a player in the middle of the tournament.
+- **STATS**, use it to show statistics of the tournament (list of players, score and number of matches).
-- **HISTORIQUE**, it asks for the name of a player to show its history (played matches, points ...).
+- ~~HISTORIQUE, it asks for the name of a player to show its history (played matches, points ...).~~
 - **FIN**, use it to finish the tournament.

 ## Notes